ktraister/endless_waltz/README.md

    - [x] reaper should write directly to database (will add items to P3)
    - [x] reaper logging should be useful (lol)
    - [x] reaper should read from env variables for serversMap to upload to
-- [ ] Get API/Reaper working on local for testing!!!
+- [x] Get API/Reaper working on local for testing!!!
 Consistent endpoint for API...
+   - yes, I'm taking time to celibrate :)
 - [ ] add DH handshake!!
    - dh handshake with rediculous values will be used for pad transformation and message signing
    - two different values will need to be calculated